Conversion Content for eCommerce

 eZdia’s automation tools and offshore research teams, combined with in-country copywriting, allow for inexpensive per paragraph pricing.

-eZdia will design an A/B split test to isolate the benefit of Conversion Content against a control group.
+eZdia will design an A/B split test to isolate the benefit of eCommerce Conversion Content against a control group.

 eZdia offers an inexpensive 60-day proof-of-concept campaign designed to measure the return on content spend (ROCS) before scaling the strategy.

-Conversion Content Strategies
+eCommerce Conversion Content Strategies

 Converting a visit into an order requires winning on a number of fronts.
-It has to be the right product, the right terms, the right price, and the right availability.
-Conversion content is the art of closing the deal and pushing the prospective customer to make that purchase.
+It has to be the right product, the right terms, the right price, and the right availability. eCommerce Conversion content is the art of closing the deal and pushing the prospective customer to make that purchase.

 Feature & Benefits Content

-Most sites are pretty good at building out the features and benefits of a product.
+Most websites are pretty good at building out the features and benefits of a product.
 There is usually a paragraph or two on a product detail page (PDP) that describes the product followed by a series of bulleted content designed to make it easy to absorb both what you get when you buy plus how you can expect to benefit.
 Feature and benefit content is a necessary component of converting a customer but its goal is to inform more than convert.

 Conversion Content & The Sales Funnel